JayGajjarAura/fruits-and-vagetables/README.md

 It was made using the latest technologies
 For front-end have used HBS which is template engine for rendring For back-end have used NodeJS with Express.JS
-Postman for testing all the API's and also to add and remove category and product from database and finally for storing the data have used MongoDB
+Postman for testing all the API's and finally for storing the data have used MongoDB

 Basically it is a website for ordering a fruits and vegetable online with some bakery items.